 Eat More Fiber

 One way to lose weight after 40 is to eat foods high in fiber, which helps you feel full for longer.
-Also, fiber provides many other health benefits such as improving metabolism, preventing constipation and diverticulosis, supporting healthy digestion, and burning more calories than any other macronutrient during digestion (25% of the calories when burned vs 5-10% by carbs and fat) (16).
+Also, fiber provides many other health benefits such as improving metabolism, preventing constipation and diverticulosis, supporting healthy digestion, and helping you feel full and satisfied (16).

 Fiber is found in foods like whole grain breads and cereals; fruits; vegetables; beans; nuts; seeds; lentils.